Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 #### Utility and applications

-The "killer" application of GNSS-R is tropical cyclone monitoring<sup>65</sup>.
-Unlike optical radiometers (blocked by clouds) or Ku-band scatterometers (attenuated by heavy rain), L-band GNSS signals penetrate intense precipitation<sup>66</sup>, allowing for the measurement of wind speed in the eye of the cyclone.
+The "killer" application of GNSS-R is tropical cyclone monitoring<sup>7</sup>.
+Unlike optical radiometers (blocked by clouds) or Ku-band scatterometers (attenuated by heavy rain), L-band GNSS signals penetrate intense precipitation<sup>8</sup>, allowing wind speed to be measured in the eye of the cyclone.

 In terrestrial environments, the technique provides high-temporal-resolution soil moisture maps, essential for flood forecasting and agriculture.

 #### Missions
-Of course, among the missions, I must mention the one from which I took much of this information, namely NASA's CYGNSS, but it is not the only one.
+Of course, among the missions, I must mention the one from which I took most of this information, namely NASA's CYGNSS, but it is not the only one.

 - **CYGNSS (NASA):** A constellation of 8 microsatellites launched to study hurricane intensification, which has also demonstrated surprising capabilities in monitoring tropical wetlands.

 - **FSSCat (ESA):** A mission based on two 6U CubeSats that combined GNSS-R with an optical hyperspectral sensor, winner of the Copernicus Masters.
-The mission lasted approximately one year. <sup>12</sup>
+The mission lasted about a year.<sup>9</sup>

-- **Spire Global:** Offers commercial reflectometry products for maritime and sea ice monitoring, and more.<sup>9</sup>
+- **Spire Global:** Offers commercial reflectometry products for maritime and sea ice monitoring, but not only.<sup>6</sup>

 ***

-## 2. Synthetic Aperture Radar: SAR
+## Synthetic Aperture Radar: SAR

-### 2.1 Synthetic Aperture Radar (SAR): all-weather microwave imaging
+### Synthetic Aperture Radar (SAR): all-weather microwave imaging

-SAR represents the primary instrument for observing the solid surface in all weather and lighting conditions, thanks to its active nature and microwave wavelength.
+SAR represents the primary tool for observing the solid surface in all weather and lighting conditions, thanks to its active nature and microwave wavelength.

 #### What does it measure?

 Synthetic aperture radars actively send electromagnetic waves (microwaves) towards the Earth's surface and measure the backscattered echo, recording its intensity and phase upon return.
 Unlike optical sensors, a SAR illuminates the scene with its own pulses (typically in centimetric bands: L, C, X, etc.) and captures microwaves reflected from objects on the ground.
-This provides images where the “brightness” of each pixel is related to the radar backscattering coefficient (**backscatter**), which depends on the roughness, structure, and water content of the target.
-For example, smooth surfaces (calm waters) reflect little energy back to the radar, appearing dark, while rough areas or those with edges (such as buildings, fractured rocks, dense vegetation) appear bright.
+This provides images where the "brightness" of each pixel is related to the radar backscatter coefficient, which depends on the roughness, structure, and water content of the target.
+For example, smooth surfaces (calm waters) reflect little energy back to the radar, appearing dark, while rough areas or areas with edges (such as buildings, fractured rocks, dense vegetation) appear bright.

-By also measuring the phase of the backscattered microwave, SAR systems can detect distance differences on the order of millimeters with extreme sensitivity, paving the way for interferometry (InSAR, see next section).
+By also measuring the phase of the backscattered microwave, SAR systems can detect distance differences in the millimeter range with extreme sensitivity, paving the way for interferometry (InSAR, see next section).
 SAR radars operate in various polarizations (HH, VV, HV, VH), measuring different components of the electromagnetic field vector, which adds information about target geometry and the presence of vegetation.

 SAR returns complex images (in the mathematical sense of the term) where each pixel contains:

 - **Amplitude:** Correlated with surface roughness, dielectric constant (moisture), and local geometry.

-- **Phase:** Correlated with the geometric distance between sensor and target, fundamental for interferometric applications.
+- **Phase:** Correlated with the geometric sensor-target distance, fundamental for interferometric applications.

 #### Physical operation and formulas

-Per ottenere un'alta risoluzione spaziale in direzione azimutale (lungo la traccia) senza impiegare antenne chilometriche, il SAR sfrutta il movimento del satellite per sintetizzare un'apertura virtuale<sup>14</sup>.
+To achieve high spatial resolution in the azimuthal direction (along-track) without employing kilometer-long antennas, SAR exploits the satellite's motion to synthesize a virtual aperture<sup>10</sup>.

-Elaborando coerentemente la storia di fase degli echi di ritorno (**effetto Doppler**), la risoluzione azimutale teorica $\delta_a$ diventa indipendente dalla distanza ed è pari a metà della lunghezza dell'antenna reale $L_a$<sup>15</sup>:
+By coherently processing the phase history of the return echoes (**Doppler effect**), the theoretical azimuthal resolution $\delta_a$ becomes independent of distance and is equal to half the length of the real antenna $L_a$<sup>11</sup>:

 $$\delta_a = \frac{L_a}{2}$$

-La risoluzione in range (perpendicolare alla traccia) è determinata dalla larghezza di banda $B$ dell'impulso trasmesso (spesso un _chirp_ modulato in frequenza, dove il _chirp_ è un segnale la cui frequenza varia nel tempo):
+The range resolution (perpendicular to the track) is determined by the bandwidth $B$ of the transmitted pulse (often a frequency-modulated _chirp_, where a _chirp_ is a signal whose frequency varies over time):

 $$\delta_r = \frac{c}{2B \sin(\theta)}$$

-Dove $\theta$ è l'angolo di incidenza.
-L'equazione di fase $\phi$ per un pixel a distanza $R$ è data da:
+Where $\theta$ is the incidence angle.
+The phase equation $\phi$ for a pixel at distance $R$ is given by:

 $$\phi = -\frac{4\pi R}{\lambda} + \phi_{scatt}$$

-La frazione $4\pi R / \lambda$ indica che la fase compie un ciclo completo ogni volta che la distanza cambia di mezza lunghezza d'onda ($\lambda/2$).
+The fraction $4\pi R / \lambda$ indicates that the phase completes a full cycle every time the distance changes by half a wavelength ($\lambda/2$).

-#### Utilità e applicazioni
+#### Utility and Applications

-Il vantaggio principale del SAR è la sua capacità di osservare la Terra **con ogni condizione di illuminazione** e **meteorologica**: essendo attivo, non dipende dal Sole né è ostacolato dalle nubi (le microonde attraversano la copertura nuvolosa).
-Questo rende i SAR ideali per monitorare regioni frequentemente coperte da nubi (zone tropicali) o per sorvegliare aree polari durante la lunga notte invernale.
+The main advantage of SAR is its ability to observe the Earth **under all illumination** and **weather conditions**: being active, it does not depend on the Sun nor is it hindered by clouds (microwaves penetrate cloud cover).
+This makes SAR ideal for monitoring regions frequently covered by clouds (tropical areas) or for surveying polar areas during the long winter night.

-Le immagini SAR trovano impiego in cartografia di suoli umidi e alluvionati (il segnale penetra un po’ la vegetazione e riflette fortemente da terreni saturi d’acqua, utilissimo in caso di inondazioni), in agricoltura (stima dell’umidità del suolo e fase fenologica delle colture: la dispersione del segnale varia con la struttura del fogliame), nella sorveglianza marittima (rilevazione di navi e di chiazze di petrolio: il petrolio calma il mare e appare scuro sul SAR, facilitando l’individuazione di sversamenti).
+SAR images are used in mapping wet and flooded soils (the signal penetrates vegetation somewhat and reflects strongly from water-saturated ground, very useful in case of floods), in agriculture (estimation of soil moisture and crop phenological stage: signal scattering varies with foliage structure), in maritime surveillance (detection of ships and oil spills: oil calms the sea and appears dark on SAR, facilitating the identification of spills).

-In geologia e gestione del territorio, i SAR mappano deformazioni del terreno e frane tramite InSAR (si veda oltre), mentre in forestry la polarimetria SAR aiuta a stimare la biomassa forestale (missioni P-band come BIOMASS).
-Inoltre, i SAR permettono di rilevare cambiamenti improvvisi: grazie a passaggi frequenti, individuano il disboscamento illegale, il movimento di ghiacciai, i nuovi edifici o i danni da disastri confrontando immagini prima/dopo (change detection).
-In ambito militare e di intelligence, l’osservazione radar è cruciale perché fornisce immagini giorno/notte e all-weather, rivelando installazioni camuffate e movimenti.
+In geology and land management, SAR maps ground deformations and landslides using InSAR (see below), while in forestry, SAR polarimetry helps estimate forest biomass (P-band missions like BIOMASS).
+Furthermore, SAR allows the detection of sudden changes: thanks to frequent passes, it identifies illegal deforestation, glacier movement, new buildings, or disaster damage by comparing before/after images (change detection).
+In military and intelligence contexts, radar observation is crucial because it provides day/night and all-weather images, revealing camouflaged installations and movements.

-In conclusione la versatilità dei sistemi SAR è immensa<sup>16</sup>:
+In conclusion, the versatility of SAR systems is immense<sup>12</sup>:

-- **Monitoraggio Marittimo:** Rilevamento di navi, _oil spills_ (che appaiono scuri per soppressione delle onde capillari) e classificazione del ghiaccio marino.
+- **Maritime Monitoring:** Detection of ships, _oil spills_ (which appear dark due to capillary wave suppression), and sea ice classification.

-- **Agricoltura:** Monitoraggio della crescita delle colture (sensibilità alla biomassa e struttura) e dell'umidità del suolo.
+- **Agriculture:** Monitoring crop growth (sensitivity to biomass and structure) and soil moisture.

-- **Gestione Emergenze:** Mappatura rapida delle inondazioni (l'acqua calma appare nera per riflessione speculare lontano dal sensore).
+- **Emergency Management:** Rapid mapping of floods (calm water appears black due to specular reflection away from the sensor).

-#### Missioni
+#### Missions

-Le principali missioni sono:
+The main missions are:

-- **Sentinel-1 (ESA/Copernicus):** La missione di riferimento in banda C, che fornisce dati globali con politica open access, cruciale per l'interferometria operativa.<sup>16</sup>
+- **Sentinel-1 (ESA/Copernicus):** The reference C-band mission, providing global data with an open access policy, crucial for operational interferometry.<sup>12</sup>

-- **COSMO-SkyMed (ASI/Italia) & TerraSAR-X (DLR/Germania):** Sistemi in banda X ad altissima risoluzione per usi duali civili/militari.
+- **COSMO-SkyMed (ASI/Italy) & TerraSAR-X (DLR/Germany):** Very high-resolution X-band systems for dual civil/military uses.

-- **NISAR (NASA/ISRO):** Missione futura in banda L ed S, focalizzata sulla biomassa e sulla deformazione crostale globale.
+- **NISAR (NASA/ISRO):** Future L- and S-band mission, focused on biomass and global crustal deformation.

 ***

-### 2.2 Interferometria SAR (InSAR): la geodesia dallo spazio
+### SAR Interferometry (InSAR): geodesy from space

-L'InSAR è una tecnica derivata dal SAR che sfrutta la differenza di fase tra due acquisizioni per misurare la topografia o le deformazioni millimetriche della superficie.
+InSAR is a technique derived from SAR that exploits the phase difference between two acquisitions to measure topography or millimeter-scale surface deformations.

-#### Cosa misura
+#### What it measures

-L’Interferometria SAR sfrutta la fase del segnale radar registrato da due immagini SAR acquisite da orbite leggermente diverse (Interferometria spaziale) o a tempi diversi (Interferometria differenziale temporale) per misurare minime differenze di distanza e quindi variazioni di quota o di spostamento della superficie terrestre.
+SAR Interferometry exploits the phase of the radar signal recorded by two SAR images acquired from slightly different orbits (Spatial Interferometry) or at different times (Temporal Differential Interferometry) to measure minimal distance differences and thus variations in elevation or displacement of the Earth's surface.

-In pratica, combinando due immagini SAR della stessa area, la differenza di fase tra i pixel genera frange d’interferenza proporzionali alla differenza di percorso ottico dell’onda radar.
+In practice, by combining two SAR images of the same area, the phase difference between pixels generates interference fringes proportional to the difference in the radar wave's optical path.

-Nel caso di InSAR topografica (es. missione SRTM o TanDEM-X), due antenne (o satelliti in formazione) osservano simultaneamente la superficie: la fase differenziale dipende dall’altitudine del suolo e consente di derivare modelli digitali di elevazione (DEM) ad alta risoluzione.
+In the case of topographic InSAR (e.g., SRTM or TanDEM-X missions), two antennas (or satellites in formation) simultaneously observe the surface: the differential phase depends on the ground altitude and allows the derivation of high-resolution digital elevation models (DEMs).

-Nell’InSAR differenziale (DInSAR), si usano due passaggi successivi a distanza di tempo $\Delta t$: se la superficie nel frattempo è deformata (abbassata o sollevata) di pochi millimetri o centimetri, tale differenza appare come variazione di fase tra le due immagini.
+In differential InSAR (DInSAR), two successive passes are used with a time interval $\Delta t$: if the surface has deformed in the meantime (subsidence or uplift) by a few millimeters or centimeters, this difference appears as a phase variation between the two images.

-This generates **false-color interferograms** with concentric fringes, each typically corresponding to a line-of-sight displacement of half a wavelength ($≈2.8$ cm for Sentinel-1 in C-band).
+Si generano così **false-color interferograms** with concentric fringes, each typically corresponding to a line-of-sight displacement of half a wavelength ($≈2.8$ cm for Sentinel-1 in C-band).

-By measuring the number and spacing of the fringes, the 2D surface deformation field projected onto the radar's line of sight is obtained.
-InSAR is therefore capable of measuring microscopic ground movements (mm order) over large areas, detecting slow and progressive phenomena invisible to the naked eye.
-Sudden co-seismic displacements (earthquakes) or rapid volcanic deformations also generate characteristic interferometric patterns (circular fringes around the epicenter or crater).
+By measuring the number and spacing of the fringes, the 2D deformation field of the surface projected onto the radar's line of sight is obtained.
+InSAR is therefore able to measure microscopic ground movements (mm order) over large areas, detecting slow and progressive phenomena invisible to the naked eye.
+Even sudden co-seismic displacements (earthquakes) or rapid volcanic deformations generate characteristic interferometric patterns (circular fringes around the epicenter or crater).

-#### Physical Operation and Formulas
+#### Physical operation and formulas

 The interferometric phase difference $\Delta \phi$ between two images is composed of several contributions: